RajMohanJayakumar/finance/DEPLOYMENT.md

 - Clear browser cache and try again
 - The 404.html redirect may take a moment to process

+### Infinite URL Loop (Fixed)

+- Previous versions had an infinite redirect loop issue
+- This has been fixed with a simpler redirect mechanism
+- If you still see loops, clear browser cache completely

 ### Build Errors

 - Run `npm ci` to ensure clean dependencies